 Dangerous goods packed in limited quantities do not need to be packed as required by this Part.

-51. Packages and packaging

-(1) A package of dangerous goods or other goods is the complete product of the packing of the goods for transport, and consists of the goods and their packaging.

-(2) The packaging of dangerous goods or other goods is anything that contains, holds, protects or encloses the goods, whether directly or indirectly, to enable them to be received or held for transport or to be transported.

-Note: Packaging includes inner packaging, outer packaging and composite packaging, overpacks and large packagings; IBCs; MEGCs; tanks (including the tanks on tank vehicles); bulk containers; freight containers; drums; barrels; jerry cans; boxes and bags.
+[51.
+Deleted in Gazette 22 Jun 2010 p.
+2722.]

 52. References to ADG Code Part 4 include Dangerous Goods List requirements

 In this Part, a reference to dangerous goods being packed in accordance with any relevant provision in the ADG Code Part 4 is to be taken to include a reference to the goods being packed in accordance with any packing requirement specified in relation to the goods in the Dangerous Goods List.